 We didn’t want to block our one living room window or compromise its soundproofing with a window air conditioner, so we decided to try a portable air conditioner.
 Our research indicated these were not very good: They were expensive, bulky, noisy, and inefficient.
 Consumer Reports called them a “cooling choice of last resort.”
 But installing a window air conditioner would be a huge inconvenience.
 We couldn’t do it ourselves, and it came with a pricey recurring charge of around $250 for installation, and then removal and storage each season.

 [Editor's note: An earlier version of this post was published in June 2020.
 We are presenting it again in case you missed it.]

 So, my mission became to find a suitable used portable unit.
 I scoured Craigslist daily, hoping to fine one fairly close by so we could bring it home in a cab without spending a fortune.
 And I wanted one that was short enough to store under our dining table when not in use.
 This was tough, since these appliances are typically more tower-like than cube-like.

 Then I found it.
 The seller, who was moving, lived just one block away.
-She was selling a Costway 10,000 BTU portable air conditioner that was only 21 inches tall.
+She was selling a Costway 10,000 BTU portable air conditioner.
 We tested it in her apartment, and it worked.
 So, we handed her $120 cash and wheeled it home.
 My husband hoisted our R2-D2-like unit up the stairs, all 52 pounds.

 The first problem: The window kit didn’t fit.
 Instead of accordion side panels, these air conditioners come with an adjustable sliding panel.
 Ours was too long.
 I took it to Supreme Hardware, which charged me $3 to lop off a few inches.
 We didn’t screw our window kit into the window frame because we wanted to be able to remove it and close the window if there was construction outside.